piku235/mobmatter/README.md

 ## Requirements

 For full compatibility, your Cosmo GTW device should be running the firmware version **0.1.7.8** or higher.

 This application assumes your Cosmo GTW is fully setup and configured.

 **Supported devices**

-* Senso - eg. ERS actuator
+* Senso - eg ERS actuator
 * Cosmo
 * C-MR